ScriptFUSION/Porter/README.md

 About this manual
 -----------------

-Those wishing to consume a Porter provider create one instance of `Porter` for their application and an instance of `Specification` for each data import they wish to perform.
+Those wishing to consume a Porter provider create one instance of `Porter` for their application and an instance of `Import` for each data import they wish to perform.
 Those publishing providers must implement `Provider` and `ProviderResource`.

 The first half of this manual covers Porter's main API for consuming data services.
 The second half covers architecture, interface and implementation details for publishing data services.
 There's an intermission in-between, so you'll know where the separation is!